naja628/miniRT_perso/README.md

 ## About
 _miniRT_ is a simple Ray Tracer implemented C.
-It it a school project of 19 School, that I worked on with Xavier Le-Boulengé This is my personal fork.
+It it a school project of 19 School, that I worked on with Xavier Le Boulengé.
+This is my personal fork.

 Key features include:
 * support for multiple, colored, punctual light sources
-* a full Phong Shading model
+* ambient + diffuse + specular shading
 * mirror-like reflections
 * bump mapping